tigsus/igorg/README.md

 # IGORG

 This is the GitHub home page for IGORG-related public-private source code collaboration efforts.
-IGORG-based projects have a mission to benefit electric cooperatives by promoting and coordinating programming resources that facilitate IT Governance, Security and Compliance.
+IGORG-based projects have a mission to benefit NRECA-member electric cooperatives by promoting and coordinating programming resources that facilitate IT Governance, Security and Compliance.

 ## Joining

-If you are an electric cooperative, email `join@igorg.org` and specify which project you would like to join.
+If you are a NRECA-member electric cooperative, email `join@igorg.org` and specify which project you would like to join.
 A list of projects can be found below.
 Please provide the following:

 * Project to join
 * GitHub usernames so we can link them to the project